tdwg/dwc/docs/xml/index.md

 ### 2.5 Null values

-Elements for which the value is null should be omitted from the document or explicitly coded using the attribute `xsi:nil="true"`.
+Elements for which the value is null SHOULD be omitted from the document or explicitly coded using the attribute `xsi:nil="true"`.

 ```xml
 <dwc:locality xsi:nil="true"/>
 ```

-Do not use an empty string - an element with no content:
+An empty string - an element with no content - MUST NOT be used:

 ```xml
 <dwc:locality></dwc:locality>